caiogimenes/knights-and-knaves/README.md

 ## Dependencies

 - Python 3.x
-- The `logic.py` library file from the [CS50’s Introduction to Artificial Intelligence with Python](https://www.edx.org/professional-certificate/cs50s-introduction-to-artificial-intelligence-with-python) course on edX.
+- The `logic.py` library file from the [Harvard CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2023/).

 ## Usage